Qubav/Hangman_Game/README.md

 # Hangman Game

-Simple Hangman Gamse created using mailny oerations on strings, lists and conditionals.
+Simple Python Hangman Game created using mailny operations on strings, lists and conditionals.
 Random english word with lowercase letters is generated with help of random_word module.